byu-cpe/ecen625/_labs/lab_graphs.md

 ### Part 1: Visualizing Graphs

 You must write code to output an `NIGraph` structure in DOT language.
-The code should be added to the following function:
+The code should be added to the following function, that you should implement in *solution.cpp*.

 ```
 void createDOT(const NIGraph &graph, const std::string outputPath,
     NIGraphNodeList &longestPath,
-    std::map<NIGraphNode *, int> &nodeDelays) {
+    std::map<NIGraphNode *, int> &nodeDelays);

 }
 ```